-Whether they sell food, clothes, accessories, or all of those, you’ll always bump into a street market no matter where you’re going.
-The Chatuchak Market is the biggest of its kind in the whole country.
+Whether they sell food, clothes, accessories, or all of the above, you will always bump into a street market no matter where you’re going.
+The Chatuchak Market is the biggest of its kind in the country.
 It’s open on weekends only and it takes hours to explore it.
 The Chinatown market is also a fun market if you are more limited on time.

 11. RIDE IN A TUK TUK

 Tuk tuks are everywhere and are fun to take at least once just to say you did it, but they’re also a great and inexpensive way to get around the city.
 Some have bright colors and upbeat music playing.
-During rush hour it may even be faster to get where you’re going in a tuk tuk because they’re smaller and can weave in and out of traffic.
+During rush hour you can get around faster in a tuk tuk, because they are smaller and can weave in and out of traffic easily.
 It’s exhilarating!
 The tuk tuks are notorious for trying to overcharge you, so be sure to ask up front how much it will cost and make a counter offer.
 I found it helpful to research before on Grab (Uber in Asia) and see what the quote was for a ride to get an idea of how much it costs.

 12. DINNER AT THE BLUE ELEPHANT

-Blue Elephant is an upscale Thai restaurant housed in a beautiful old Chinese-style building built in 1903.
-This is one seriously charming Thai restaurant; the decor, the atmosphere, the cutlery, the service, and of course the delicious authentic Thai food.
-The prices are a bit higher here than normal… nothing compared to the US though!
+Blue Elephant is a fancy Thai restaurant that was built in a beautiful old Chinese style building in 1903.
+This Thai style restaurant is a charming one.
+The decor is lovely, the atmosphere is relaxing, the service is phenomenal and of course the mouthwatering authentic Thai food is out of this world!
+The prices are a bit higher here than normal for Thailand… nothing compared to the US though!
 This is a place for special occasions or if you are just looking for a nice night out.
 I had the lamb with purple potatoes and it was absolutely incredible.

 Bangkok is one of the best shopping cities in the world.
-Whatever you’re wanting to shop for, whether it’s Chanel, a quirky market piece, or contemporary pieces from designers you’ve never heard of, you can certainly find it here in Bangkok!
+Whatever you’re wanting to shop for something upscale like Chanel, a quirky market piece, or contemporary pieces from designers you’ve never heard of, you can certainly find it here in Bangkok!
 I enjoyed shopping at the street markets the most where you could find a lot of merchandise handmade from the locals.

 15. UNICORN CAFÉ